SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 * [LLMDataHub](https://github.com/Zjh-819/LLMDataHub)  - It curates and organizes various datasets essential for training LLMs, particularly those used in chatbot development and instruction-based fine-tuning.
 The repository includes details such as dataset types, languages, sizes, and descriptions
 * [Training a causal language model from scratch](https://huggingface.co/learn/nlp-course/chapter7/6?fw=pt)- a guide by HuggingFace in how to pre-train a GPT-2 like model from scratch
 * [TinyLlama](https://github.com/jzhang38/TinyLlama) - how to train TinyLlama, a smaller and more efficient version of the LLaMA (Large Language Model).
 This will help to learn how LLaMA has been trained.
+* [BLOOM](https://bigscience.notion.site/BLOOM-BigScience-176B-Model-ad073ca07cdf479398d5f95d88e218c4) - BLOOM3 is a GPT3 like model (but an institutional effort to create an open-source model).
+The team behind the development provided details on the model’s capabilities, architecture, training data, and usage guidelines.

 **Theroretical resources**

+* [Chinchilla's wild implications](https://www.lesswrong.com/posts/6Fpvch8RR29qLEWNH/chinchilla-s-wild-implications) - The article on LessWrong discusses the significant implications of DeepMind's Chinchilla paper, which suggests that large language models are often undertrained relative to their size.
+The key takeaway is that training data should be scaled up alongside model size to optimize performance efficiently.

 ## Supervised Fine-tuning